Milnor fibre boundary of a non-isolated surface singularity

 \begin{bekezdes} In some cases ${\rm im}(M^q_{\Phi,ver}-I)$ can be determined exactly.

-Assume that $\gc$ has no vanishing 2--edges, i.e. the case (\ref{lem:twist})(c) does not occur.
-Then all the diagonal entries of var are non--zero, hence both var and $T$ are isomorphisms.
-The next lemma basically follows from \cite[page 113]{EN}: \end{bekezdes} \begin{lemma}\labelpar{lem:unitw} Assume that $\gc$ is unicolored (cf. (\ref{def:unicolor})).
-Then the restriction of $j\circ T$ on ${\rm im}(i)$ is injective. \end{lemma} \begin{proof} For any $y,z\in H_1(\wfp,\wfW)$, we consider the intersection number $(y,Tz)$, denoted by $\langle y,z\rangle$.
-Since $T$ is diagonal, and all the entries on the diagonal have the same sign, the form $\langle y,z\rangle$ is definite.
+Assume that $\gc$ has no vanishing 2--edges, i.e. the case \ref{lem:twist}(c) does not occur.
+Then all diagonal entries of var are non--zero, hence both var and $T$ are isomorphisms.
+The next lemma is a direct consequence of \cite[page 113]{EN}: \ix{Eisenbud--Neumann book} \end{bekezdes} \begin{lemma}\labelpar{lem:unitw} Assume that $\gc$ is unicolored \ix{graph!unicolored} (cf. \ref{def:unicolor}).
+Then the restriction of $j\circ T$ on ${\rm im}(i)$ is injective.
+In particular, if $G$ is unicolored, then the number of all 2--Jordan blocks of $M_{\Phi,ver}$ is $\rank \im (i)$. \end{lemma} \begin{proof} For any $y,z\in H_1(\wfp,\wfW)$, we consider the intersection number $(y,Tz)$, denoted by $\langle y,z\rangle$.
+Since $T$ is diagonal, and all entries on the diagonal have the same sign, the form $\langle y,z\rangle$ is definite.
 Assume that $j\,Ti(x)=0$.
-Then $0=(x,j\,Ti(x))=( i(x),Ti(x))=\langle i(x),i(x)\rangle$, hence $i(x)=0$. \end{proof}
+Then hence $i(x)=0$. \end{proof}